kevinnza/setupvarious/setup-ci-ubuntu-jenkins.md

 ## Node.js

 We'll install Node.js using `nvm` instead of using `apt`.
-This will ensure we can install the versionf of Node.js that we need.
+This will ensure we can install the version of Node.js that we need.
 Sometimes installing an older version will not work well with other components required for builds, etc. eg. Angular CLI.

 Download the nvm installation script from the project's GitHub page.